4rju9/Music-Verse/README.md

 <b>A mobile phone application that allows you to listen to music files stored in the phone's internal or external memory. </b>

 ## Implementation
-The game is implemented using the following technologies:
+The app is implemented using the following technologies:
    * Android Studio
    * Java
    * XML